redline13/redline-cli/README.md

 A simple CLI written in Golang for load testing through Redline13

 ## Description
-This CLI utilizes Redline13's API Infustructure for cloud based load testing to run JMeter, Gatling, or custom code load test plans at scale using low cost instance pricing.
+The objective of this project was to create a versatile and powerful tool using Golang, designed as a standalone executable or CLI tool.
+This program enables users to execute JMeter, Gatling, or custom code load test plans at scale, all while benefiting from cost-effective instance pricing.
+The key to achieving this was by utilizing the capabilities of Redline13's API infrastructure.
+Through this API, users can effortlessly run load tests with clearly defined parameters and options, providing them with complete control and flexibility over their load testing process.

 ## Installation
 Simply fork or clone repo to desired location.
 Execute "go build -o redline" in the project directory to build a working executable.